 Caring for this product is easy!
 Everything can be wiped down with a warm washcloth, and the padding at the bottom Velcro’s into place.
 It can easily be removed for washing.
 Speaking of the padding, it’s not super thick.
 This is probably because the dome can also be used as a sleeper, but my daughter has never seemed interested in trying to use it for a nap.
 Make sure to watch the sides of the padding that can come detached and cause a suffocation hazard.
 The tags are on the under side of the padding, and my baby constantly digs to get to the tags.
 I have to watch her closely!

 I personally think this product is worth the price due to the functionality of being able to be used inside and out, as well as providing an easy barrier from sun, bugs, etc. I appreciate the ability to store it easily, and I happen to like muted color schemes … so this is a winner in our home!
 The one thing I would change is the padding.
 I would keep it tight enough for sleeping, but add a layer or two for comfort.
-Other than that, I recommend this playpen to moms and dads with small spaces or an on-the-go lifestyle.
+Other than that, I recommend the Fisher-Price On-the-Go Baby Dome to moms and dads with small spaces or an on-the-go lifestyle.